SarahSaadain/Trap_Model/06_piRNA.md

 done
 ```

-for the FC I used this extraction.sh script and it worked nicely:
+for the FC, I used this extraction.sh script and it worked nicely:
 ```
 #!/bin/bash